hongchengyao/fine-mapping_document/docs/caviarbf_c++.md

 #### Example
 ##### Marginal test statistics file
 Note: This file should NOT contain header

+A text file with 2 or 3 columns separated by spaces.
 The third column is optional, which specifies the variance of each variant.
 In this case, we assume the effect size is not related to the allele frequency of the variant.
 The result will be similar to BIMBAM.
 Without the third column of variance of each variant, we assume that the effect size is larger when the minor allele frequency is smaller.

     rs11922846 0.41199
     rs2587938 -0.631405